nicolasard/personalStuff/virtualbox.md

 This it's a very good article I found. https://blog.scottlowe.org/2016/11/10/intro-to-vbox-cli/

+(!)
+You will need to have some X engine in place (gnome,kde,etc) to run Virtual box.

 ### Remote managing of your Virtual Box server

 Clone the lastest version of https://github.com/phpvirtualbox/phpvirtualbox running this interface is easy as running a php application you only need to modify the configure.php file.